 Domain-based Message Authentication, Reporting, and Conformance (DMARC)

 SPF and then DKIM improved mail authentication.
 Domain-based Message Authentication, Reporting, and Conformance (DMARC) is the next evolution.
-Like SPF, it identifies legitimate mail sources.
-Like DKIM, it uses public key authentication.
-Its robust policy language lets organizations define how recipients can identify legitimate mail and report failures.
+It uses SPF to identify legitimate mail sources.
+It uses DKIM to authenticate email.
+Its robust policy language lets organizations define how recipients can identify legitimate mail and report failures in those two protocols.

 DMARC records are distributed via TXT records, tied to a _dmarc record.